 - Posture and movement patterns

-In a healthcare setting, ergonomics is crucial as healthcare workers are often required to perform physically demanding tasks and are at risk of developing musculoskeletal disorders (MSDs).
+In a healthcare setting, ergonomics is crucial as healthcare workers are often required to perform physically demanding tasks and are at risk of injuries and developing musculoskeletal disorders (MSDs).
+The compliance office is responsible for maintaining a safe workplace, which includes educating employees on dangers and best practices, as well as providing a way for employees to report incidents.
 By applying ergonomic principles, healthcare organizations can create a safer, healthier, and more efficient work environment for their workers.

 Common Healthcare Industry Injuries

 Healthcare workers are at risk of developing a range of musculoskeletal disorders (MSDs) due to the physical demands of their work.
-Some of the most common ergonomic-related issues that healthcare workers face include:
+What is the most common factor contributing to ergonomic injury?
+Awkward postures takes the number one spot and here are a few more to watch out for.

 - Awkward postures: Healthcare workers often work in awkward or uncomfortable positions for extended periods, such as bending, reaching, or twisting.
 It leads to strain on muscles and joints and can contribute to developing MSDs such as back pain, neck pain, and shoulder pain.